RSVP our FB Live on Unhealthy and Abusive Relationships: https://fb.me/e/i1nx2v0EV

 The perpetrators who use power and control techniques have nothing on their minds but taking away the ones you love.
 They’re practiced at what they do, and they’re so good at being bad.
 You don’t want your phone ringing like it rang for me.

 Remember the ravenous wolves.
-One in three women are at risk.
+One in three women are at risk for domestic abuse.
 Now do something.
 Get help!

 FemmePharma’s mission is healthy and safety of women.
 Keeping our mission in mind, we are bringing Bill Mitchell to our audience with a Facebook Live event.
-We are sure that many women in this situation can be helped by hearing Bill’s list of warning signs and 5 step viscious cycle.
+We are sure that many women in this situation can be helped by hearing Bill’s list of warning signs of domestic abuse and 5 step viscous cycle.
 Check his book “When Dating Hurts“!